Bild Lilli doll: History

 Originally the tall dolls cost DM 12, the small DM 7.50 at a time when average monthly take-home pay was DM 200 to DM 400.
 As this price suggests, the dolls were marketed to adults, mainly men, as a joke or gag gift at tobacconists, kiosks, and newsagents that normally sold flowers, chocolates, and other small giftware.
-A German brochure from the 1950's states that Lilli was "always discreet", and that her wardrobe made her "the star of every bar", and an advertisement from the 1960's encouraged young men to give their girlfriends a Lilli doll as a gift rather than flowers.
+A German brochure from the 1950s states that Lilli was "always discreet", and that her wardrobe made her "the star of every bar", and an advertisement from the 1960s encouraged young men to give their girlfriends a Lilli doll as a gift rather than flowers.
 (This latter ad was then referenced by a Lilli newspaper cartoon, where Lilli says to her boyfriend: "I found it so apt that you gave me a Lilli doll as a present – now, I've a similarly suitable present for you" while presenting him with a puppet).

 A total of 130,000 were made.
 The doll eventually became popular with children as well.
 Dollhouses, room settings, furniture, and other toy accessories to scale with the small Lilli were produced by German toy factories to cash in on her popularity amongst children and parents.

 Lilli came as a dressed doll; additional fashions were sold separately.
 Her fashions, mostly also designed by Maar, mirror the lifestyle of the 1950s: She had outfits for parties, the beach, and tennis, as well as cotton dresses, pajamas and poplin suits.
 In her last years, her wardrobe consisted mainly of traditional "dirndl" dresses.
 Lilli's dresses always have patent fasteners marked "PRYM".

 Lilli and her fashions were sold as children's toys in several European countries, including Italy and Scandinavian countries; outside Germany she is usually remembered as a children's doll.
 In the United States, she was just called "Lilli".
-Some Lillis have been seen in original 1950's packaging for an English-speaking market labelled "Lili Marleen", after the song.
+Some Lillis have been seen in original 1950s packaging for an English-speaking market labelled "Lili Marleen", after the song.